 Thus, you will attract scarred and wounded people and become the perfect target for them.
-Worse still, you probably won’t even realise it because you will be too busy feeling needed and wanted.
+Worse still, you probably won’t even realize it because you will be too busy feeling needed and wanted.

-2. You supress far too much
+2. You suppress far too much

 The need to be wanted by others will cause you to harbor an awful lot of negative and uncomfortable emotions that you simply can’t let out.
 Especially since it is the total opposite of the image you want others to have of you.

-3. Nobody will ever know the true You
+3. Nobody will ever know the true you

 Because you are keeping so much locked inside you, it’s possible that you yourself do not know the true you – let alone anyone else.
 People only see a fake version of you, which pushes you further away from the love and acceptance you are pursuing.

 4. You have extreme pressure keep up appearances

-Maintaining this image of perfection is hard-work; in fact, it’s almost a full time job in itself.
-Constantly staying in others good books will cause you to keep on sacrificing and give you huge stress.
+Maintaining this image of perfection is hard work.
+In fact, it’s almost a full-time job in itself.
+Constantly staying in others’ good books will cause you to keep on sacrificing and give you huge stress.

 5. You become a control freak

 Being a people pleaser is a double-edged sword.
 It is selfless because of how much you keep sacrificing for others.
 Yet, it is a selfish act because you want to control how others act and feel towards you.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.